abelchiao/genetic-algorithm-visualization/README.md

 ## Architecture and Technologies
 Javascript will be used to handle the logic (generating and filtering populations).
 Rendering of the points/routes between them will be done through Canvas.
-D3 may be used to
+D3 may be used to visualize the algorithm's convergence toward a solution.

 ## Implementation Timeline
 __Days 1-2:__ Research algorithm and write functional version applied to distance.